microsoft/AL-Go/README.md

 - https://github.com/microsoft/AL-Go-PTE is the GitHub repository template for Per Tenant Extenstions.
 For creating a Per Tenant Extensions, this is your starting point.
 - https://github.com/microsoft/AL-Go-AppSource is the GitHub repository template for AppSource apps.
 For creating an AppSource App, this is your starting point.

-and last, but not least a repository with the GitHub actions used by the templates.
 - https://github.com/microsoft/AL-Go-Actions is the GitHub repository containing the GitHub Actions used by the templates above.

 # Contributing